EVEREST BASE CAMP VIA GOKYO RI

 Weather plays a very big role in the running of this trek.
 Flights to Lukla are a fair-weather friend.
 A cloud covering a mountain ridge can shut down the entire airport!

-It might so happen that only some of the scheduled flights take off from Kathmandu on 1st April and your flight doesn’t.
+It might so happen that only some of the scheduled flights take off from Ramechhap on 1st April and your flight doesn’t.
 Hence, we recommend that you fly to Lukla a day early, on 31st March itself.

 In case you do miss your flight on 1st April and reach Lukla on 2nd April (Day 3) instead, here is what you will need to do –